Friends of the University Scholarship for Studies in Education

 DonorFriends of the University of Newcastle

-The Friends of the University were established in 1981 to foster an awareness of the University and its place in the community and to conduct activities including fundraising that promote the interests of the University.
+The Friends of the University were established in 1981 to foster an awareness of the university and its place in the community and to conduct activities including fundraising that promote the interests of the university.
 Since that time the Friends have raised over $1,000,000 and contributed towards scholarships, art works, music, rare books, infrastructure and more.
-This Teaching Scholarship is to be awarded annually for an indigenous student studying an education degree.
+This scholarship is to be awarded annually for an indigenous student studying an education degree.

-Applicable to: Teachers, Education, First year, Second year, ATSI, Aboriginal, Torres Strait Islanders, Indigenous, School of Education, high achievers.
+Applicable to: teachers, education, first and second years, Aboriginal, Torres Strait Islander, Indigenous, School of Education, high achievers.

 To be eligible to apply for this scholarship you must meet the following criteria:

 - Be enrolled in 1st or 2nd year of an undergraduate program offered by the School of Education, University of Newcastle.

 - Demonstrate academic progress either by the Australian Tertiary Admission Rank (ATAR) or equivalent required for entry for commencing students, or a Grade Point Average (GPA) of 4.0 for continuing students.